-Contractors who have been providing the service were previously sent a pack containing 1 x A3 colour poster, 2 x A4 colour posters and a leaflet about the campaign in April 2021.
+Contractors who have signed up to provide the service will receive a pack containing 1 x A3 colour poster, 2 x A4 colour posters and a leaflet about the campaign.
+The first batch of packs were delivered on 8th April 2021 and packs will continue to be sent out as contractors sign up to deliver the service.